StephanHCB/go-mailer-service/README.md

 and it can be easily checked in and served statically._

 #### Statically serving swagger-ui

+Serving the swagger ui with the swagger serve command didn't work due to some CORS issues on localhost, and besides we want the service to be able to serve swagger-ui and the generated json file anyway (though we'll have to remember to add security later).

+So `git clone https://github.com/swagger-api/swagger-ui` somewhere and copy the LICENSE and the dist files over into `third_party/swagger_ui`, deleting the .map files to conserve space.
+Then add static serve directives for gin.

 _Statically serving swagger-ui, however, should really be available as a library that I can just reference.
 I won't mind having to add that one route in gin, though.
 Again this makes everything more explicit._